surma/surma.dev/content/things/portrait-mode.md

   </figcaption>
 </figure>

-The 2d diagrams can’t visualize the circle on the sensor, but the _shape_ of a lens will determine what a point light will look like when it’s out of focus.
+The 2D diagrams can’t visualize the circle on the sensor, but it makes sense when you think about it: The _shape_ of a lens (or the iris opening) will determine what a point light will look like when it’s out of focus.
 We have been talking about bokeh circles because pretty much all photography lenses are circular.
-The opening created by the iris is also circular, although no _perfectly_ so.
+The opening created by the iris is also circular, although not _perfectly_ so.
 This can be seen in movies, where you can sometimes count how many blades a lens’ iris had because of how bokeh circles look.

 <figure>
   <img src="irisbokeh.jpg" loading="lazy" width="1280" height="720" style="max-width: 1280px">